Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - diseases of the musculoskeletal system, joints, rheumatism;

-- infectious diseases - influenza, whooping cough, erysipelas;
+- infectious diseases- flu, whooping cough, erysipelas;

 - pain syndrome, neuralgia, neuritis;